-This table describes the fees and expenses that you may pay if you buy and hold Administrative Class shares of the Portfolio.
+This table describes the fees and expenses that you may pay if you buy, hold and sell Advisor Class shares of the Portfolio.
+You may pay other fees, such as commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 Overall fees and expenses of investing in the Portfolio are higher than shown because the table does not reflect variable contract fees and expenses.